oscal-compass/.github/profile/README.md

 ## Get Started with OSCAL Compass

 Check out the [Community README](https://github.com/oscal-compass/community/blob/main/README.md) to get started with using and contributing to the project.
 The README also details all the ways to collaborate with project maintainers and your fellow users of OSCAL Compass tools.
+Anyone is welcome to participate and contribute provided they follow the OSCAL Compass [Code of Conduct](https://github.com/oscal-compass/community/blob/main/CODE_OF_CONDUCT.md).

 ## Learn about the projects